github/developer.github.com/content/v3/repos/contents.md

 This method returns the contents of any file or directory in a repository.

     GET /repos/:owner/:repo/contents/:path

+Files and symlinks support [a custom media type](#custom-media-types) for getting the raw content.
+Directories do _not_ support custom media types.

 *Note*: To get a repository's contents recursively, you can [recursively get the tree](/v3/git/trees/).